Trump tested positive for COVID pre-debate, ex-aide says in book - ExBulletin

 Meadows, Trump’s fourth and final chief of staff, writes that he received a call from the White House doctor as Trump’s helicopter took off from the White House for the rally.
 Meadows says he was told Trump tested positive and ordered to prevent the president from leaving.

-When Meadows announced the result to Trump, the Presidents responded, according to The Guardian, to rhyme (d) with Oh spit, you have to truck me to cover me.
+When Meadows announced the result to Trump, the president’s response, according to The Guardian, rhymes (d) with Oh spit, you must be covering me by truck.

 But Meadows said the test was done with an older model kit and told Trump it would be repeated with a newer version.
 After a brief but tense wait, Meadows reported that the second test had come back negative.

-Meadows noted that both candidates were to test negative for the virus within 72 hours of the debate, but wrote that nothing was going to stop (Trump) from going there.
+Meadows noted that both candidates were to test negative for the virus within 72 hours of the debate, but wrote that “Nothing was going to stop (Trump) from going out there.

-Dr Anthony Fauci, senior medical adviser to President Bidens, who also served in the Trump administration, said he was not aware of test results but anyone who tested positive should isolate themselves from others people.
+Dr Anthony Fauci, President Biden’s senior medical adviser, who also served in the Trump administration, said he was not aware of the test results but anyone who tested positive should self-isolate from the tests. other people.

 Biden brushed off the report.
-I’m not thinking of the former president, he told reporters.
+“I am not thinking of the former president, he told reporters.

 This story has been corrected to reflect that the publisher of the book is All Seasons Press, not All Season Press.